 Here are the top 4 hot wallets that I recommend.

-They have never been hacked and have maintained their reputation; all of them have a mobile app.
+They have maintained a solid reputation and all of them have a mobile app.

 The safety rule here is:

 If you have Bitcoin worth millions of Naira, get a hardware wallet.